qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 # Default SfDataGrid styles and templates

-The SfDataGridTools resource dictionary contains styles, converters and data templates extending functionality of the original SfDataGrid.
+The SfDataGridTools resource dictionary contains styles, converters, and data templates that extend the functionality of the original SfDataGrid.
-Some of the style resources only contain specific default property setters, some are extracted from the original Syncfusion.SfGrid.WPF resources and extended with new templates.
+Some style resources only contain specific default property setters, while others are extracted from the original Syncfusion.SfGrid.WPF resources and extended with new templates.
-The resource dictionary code-behind functionality is also provided in the SfDataGridTools.cs file.
+The source code for the resource dictionary is also available in the SfDataGridTools.cs file.

-Used styles provide a SfDataGrid layout with a grayed column headers row and grayed row headers column.
+The styles used provide an SfDataGrid layout with a grayed-out row of column headers and a grayed-out column of row headers.

 ![image info](Images/DefaultSfDataGridLayout.png)